Posted on: March 20, 2020

 I believe that we do not have empty window brothels during the day because of less interest in prostitution.

 Some people find window prostitution disrespectful.
 What do you think of that?

-I hate it too, when I see people having a big mouth towards the sex workers in the windows or see people taking pictures without asking them.
+I hate it too, when I see people having a big mouth towards the sex workers in the windows or people taking pictures without asking the sex workers.
 But then someone should talk to those people instead of telling the sex workers to leave because people are being disrespectful towards them.
 That’s stupid!